jvalue/open-data-service-v1/README.md

 The are two types of tests in this repo: unit tests and integration tests.
 The unit tests are available under `{module}/src/test` and can be run via `./gradlew test` and the integration tests can be found at `{module}/src/integrationtest` and can be run via `./gradlew integrationTest`.
 Please note that the integration tests assume that CouchDB and the ODS are running locally with default settings.

+## Health checks

+The ODS has a number of [health checks](https://dropwizard.github.io/dropwizard/getting-started.html#creating-a-health-check) which ensure that a running instance of the ODS conforms to the requirements of the Pegel Alarm application.
+To see the output of those health checks simply go to `/{adminContextPath}/healthcheck`.
+The default config for localhost is [http://localhost:8081/healthcheck](http://localhost:8081/healthcheck).

 ## License
 Copyright 2014, 2015 Friedrich-Alexander Universität Erlangen-Nürnberg